eiffel-wrap-c/WrapC/doc/Readme.md

 	end

-To use this wrappper just use it as a client or inherit from `FOO_STRUCT_API.
-The following code snippet demonstrates how to use the struct wrapper class
+To use this wrappper just use it as a client or inherit from `FOO_STRUCT_API`.
+The following code snippet demonstrates how to use the struct wrapper class.

     example_struc_foo
     	local
     		foo: FOO_STRUCT_API